 Randal Grichuk

 The move came just a month after the Cardinals traded Sandy Alcantara, Daniel Castano, Zac Gallen, and Magneuris Sierra to the Marlins for Marcell Ozuna.
-With Ozuna penciled into left field beside Tommy Pham and Dexter Fowler, Grichuk had been expected to move into a fourth-outfielder role.
+With Ozuna penciled into left field beside Tommy Pham and Dexter Fowler, Grichuk was positioned for a fourth-outfielder role.

-At the time of the trade, Cardinals president of baseball operations John Mozeliak said Grichuk was a perfect fit for the job due to his ability to play all three outfield positions while providing power off the bench.
-At the same time, however, he added that, “when you have somebody like Harrison Bader and even someone like Tyler O’Neill, all of those guys have that ability to do that.”[1]
+Cardinals president of baseball operations John Mozeliak said Grichuk was a perfect fit for the job due to his ability to play all three outfield positions while providing power off the bench.
+However, he also pointed out that Harrison Bader and Tyler O’Neill offered similar versatility.[1]

-Originally the 24th overall pick of the Angels in the 2009 draft, Grichuk came to St. Louis alongside Peter Bourjos in the trade that sent David Freese and Fernando Salas to the Angels.
-Grichuk made his major-league debut with the Cardinals as a 22-year-old in 2014, then enjoyed arguably his best season in St. Louis in 2015, batting .276/.329/.548 with 17 homers and 47 RBIs in just 350 plate appearances.
+Originally the Angels’ 24th overall pick in 2009, Grichuk came to St. Louis alongside Peter Bourjos in the trade that sent David Freese and Fernando Salas to the Angels.
+Grichuk debuted in the majors as a 22-year-old in 2014 and enjoyed his best season in St. Louis in 2015, batting .276/.329/.548 with 17 homers and 47 RBIs in just 350 plate appearances.

-In 2016 and 2017, Grichuk bounced up and down between St. Louis and Memphis.
+In 2016 and 2017, Grichuk shuffled between St. Louis and Memphis.
 Though he hit 46 homers over those two years, he also struck out 174 times in 858 at-bats, a rate of over 20%.
 As a result, St. Louis Post-Dispatch columnist Jeff Gordon described Grichuk’s tenure in St. Louis as “teasing Cardinal Nation for 3 ½ years by mixing supersonic homers with rally-killing strikeouts.”[2]

 “There were just a lot of ups and downs during that time where I felt he struggled to find that traction,” Mozeliak said.
 “We always thought from a baseball tools set, he was quite gifted.
 But the game is based on performance.”[3]

-Not only were Ozuna, Pham, and Fowler blocking Grichuk from a starting role, but the Cardinals were ready to move onto their next generation of outfield prospects.
-Harrison Bader, a third-round draft pick in 2015, made his major-league debut in 2017 after hitting 20 homers in Memphis that season.
-Meanwhile, Tyler O’Neill, whom the Cardinals acquired from the Mariners in a trade for left-handed starting pitcher Marco Gonzalez, had hit a combined 31 home runs in 2017 between Triple-A Tacoma and Memphis.
+The Cardinals’ outfield logjam also factored into the trade.
+In addition to Ozuna, Pham, and Fowler, prospects like Bader and O’Neill were emerging.
+Bader, a third-round draft pick in 2015, made his major-league debut in 2017 after hitting 20 homers in Memphis that season.
+O’Neill, acquired from the Mariners in a trade for left-handed starting pitcher Marco Gonzalez, blasted 31 home runs between Tacoma and Memphis in 2017.

 “That wasn’t good for anybody’s confidence or anybody’s state of mind stepping into the box,” he said.[4]

-In Toronto, he was expected to become the Blue Jays’ starting right fielder, replacing departed free agent Jose Bautista.
+Moving to Toronto gave Grichuk a fresh start as their expected starting right fielder, replacing departed free agent Jose Bautista.

 “Odds are, Grichuk would have gotten plenty of work for the Cardinals this season had he stayed put,” Gordon wrote.
 “He may never become more than a .240-type hitter, but he can be (an) asset hitting at that level.
 He is a strong defensive outfielder capable of playing all three spots.
 He can hit mistake pitches into the 618 area code and he runs well when he does reach base. … So what was the rush to move him?
 Sure, the Cardinals would love to get Jose Martinez some at-bats after his breakout season.
 But that breakout came after he spent a decade kicking around the minors, so he is not a sure thing to repeat his offensive heroics.”[6]